+If the "resTime" attribute within VflInferReq is provided during the request and the NWDAF cannot satisfy it and requested VFL inference information is not ready, the NWDAF shall include the intermediate VFL inference results of the subscribed analytics event with the "failInferCode" attribute of the VflInferResult structure set to "UNSATISFIED_REQUESTED_VFL_TIME" in the HTTP POST response.

 If any error occurs when processing the HTTP PUT request, the NWDAF shall send an HTTP error response as specified in clause 5.10.7.